Gelbpunkt/gateway-proxy/README.md

 ## Known Issues / TODOs

 - Sequence numbers are very wrong
-- Some assumptions about state are being made that shouldn't be to ensure safety
+- Some clients think they are lagging because the proxy does not request heartbeats by itself